lmmrssa/Ushahidi-plugin-exportreports/readme.txt

 2. Activate the plugin.
 __NOTE:__
 1. XML feature will only show stylesheet for Firefox and IE
+2. XML will be in zip for stylesheet you will have to extract it and then view.
-2. If activating plugin does not show CSV/XML button on report main page then inside themes/default/views/reports/main.php view search for
+3. If activating plugin does not show CSV/XML button on report main page then inside themes/default/views/reports/main.php view search for

 	<p>